PostHog/posthog.com/contents/handbook/people/team.md

 <div class="team-left-text" markdown="1">

-### Lottie Coxon, Graphic Designer 🇨🇬
+### Lottie Coxon, Graphic Designer 🇨🇩

 <div class="team-left-bio" markdown="1">

 I am from the UK - so by default I love the pub, marmite and tea (but not all at once, that would be a sin).

-I spent my youth trying to master fine art, after my teacher said I was awful and that I should try something else.
+I spent my youth trying to master fine art, after my teacher said I wasn't very good and that I should try something else.
 In my stubbornness I decided to prove her wrong, and here I am - a designer.

-I was quite a weird child.
-I once ran a race with locked legs (Forest Gump style) because I had a dream the night before that I won by doing so.
-For those who are wondering, no I did not win.
-But I would rather be the weird child than the boring one.

-I took Graphic Design at university and graduated this summer and instead of a summer of fun, I was faced with a crashing economy, a pandemic and and a collapsing job market.
-But thankfully, after putting my portfolio on twitter, I was contacted by PostHog a mere 24 hours later.
+After studying art through school, I took Graphic Design at university and graduated this summer with a first class degree.
+But instead of a summer of fun, I was faced with a crashing economy, a pandemic and and a collapsing job market.
+But thankfully, after putting my portfolio up on twitter, I was contacted by PostHog a mere 24 hours later, and the rest is history.

-I am now their Graphic Designer, and spend my days composing layouts for the website, designing the product’s aesthetic, and most importantly drawing hedgehogs with sunglasses on.
+I am now their Graphic Designer, and I couldn't be happier.
+I spend my days composing layouts for the website, designing the product’s aesthetic, and most importantly making PostHog look great.

-On a side note I have decided to move to Senegal (Africa) to be with my boyfriend George.
+Oh and another thing, I live in the DRC (Democratic Republic of Congo) with my boyfriend.
+We tend to move a lot and for the moment we are here.
 It’s a bold decision really as I cannot speak French, but I will (try) learn.

 *French accent* C’est la Vie